trilitech/tezos-developer-docs/docs/unity/quickstart.md

 }
 ```

-For a complete example, see the Transfer example scene.
+For a complete example, see the Transfer tutorial scene.

 ## Getting token balances